Georges Cuvier: Extinction

 Thereafter, Cuvier performed a pioneering research study on some elephant fossils excavated around Paris.
 The bones he studied, however, were remarkably different from the bones of elephants currently thriving in India and Africa.
 This discovery led Cuvier to denounce the idea that fossils came from those that are currently living.
 The idea that these bones belonged to elephants living – but hiding – somewhere on Earth seemed ridiculous to Cuvier, because it would be nearly impossible to miss them due to their enormous size.
-The Megatherium provided another compelling datapoint for this argument.
+The Megatherium provided another compelling data point for this argument.
 Ultimately, his repeated identification of fossils as belonging to species unknown to man, combined with mineralogical evidence from his stratigraphical studies in Paris, drove Cuvier to the proposition that the abrupt changes the Earth underwent over a long period of time caused some species to go extinct.

 Cuvier's theory on extinction has met opposition from other notable natural scientists like Darwin and Charles Lyell.
 Unlike Cuvier, they didn't believe that extinction was a sudden process; they believed that like the Earth, animals collectively undergo gradual change as a species.
 This differed widely from Cuvier's theory, which seemed to propose that animal extinction was catastrophic.

 However, Cuvier's theory of extinction is still justified in the case of mass extinctions that occurred in the last 600 million years, when approximately half of all living species went completely extinct within a short geological span of two million years, due in part by volcanic eruptions, asteroids, and rapid fluctuations in sea level.
 At this time, new species rose and others fell, precipitating the arrival of human beings.

 Cuvier's early work demonstrated conclusively that extinction was indeed a credible natural global process.
 Cuvier's thinking on extinctions was influenced by his extensive readings in Greek and Latin literature; he gathered every ancient report known in his day relating to discoveries of petrified bones of remarkable size in the Mediterranean region.

 Influence on Cuvier's theory of extinction was his collection of specimens from the New World, many of them obtained from Native Americans.
 He also maintained an archive of Native American observations, legends, and interpretations of immense fossilized skeletal remains, sent to him by informants and friends in the Americas.
 He was impressed that most of the Native American accounts identified the enormous bones, teeth, and tusks as animals of the deep past that had been destroyed by catastrophe.